 Often, it is also possible to apply for unemployment benefits up until 75% of your previous income.

 Are you also against the loan system?
 Please sign this petition against the current system.

 Companies, that have lost at least 20% of their revenue because of the coronavirus, can be financially compensated for the salaries of their employees by the national government.
 This can be as high as 90% of the salary.
 This compensation is conditional too the employees still being paid and keeping their jobs.

 As of now, it is unclear whether student visas will be extended when study delays occur.
 The Ministry of Education has said that it will be lenient on students not meeting the working hour’s conditions in student visas.

 For more information visit this website made by the UvA.

 There has been confusion about the rules students need to follow in their student house.
-After ASVA and other unions called for clarity, the chair of the Safety Council (Veiligheidsberaad) said in a written response that the obligatory 1.5 meters distance applies only in the public space.
-It is not the intention of the measures that you will be fined for being together with roommates in your house, in the garden or on the balcony.
+After ASVA and other unions called for clarity, the chair of the Safety Council (Veiligheidsberaad) said in a written response that the obligatory 1.5 meters distance applies only in the public space, so not in your student house or on your patio or balcony.

 Since the 8th of March, roommates living on the same address are seen as a shared household and they do not have to keep 1.5 meters distance.